E.T. the Extra-Terrestrial marzipan model saved by St Albans family

 "I took him to see it in 2002, when it was rereleased, and we both cried again," she said.

-Ms Duke also recalled how her late mother told her that when they visited Universal Studios in California, the couple went on the ride where you sit on bicycles with E.T in its basket.
+Ms Duke also recalled how her late mother told her that when they visited Universal Studios in California, the couple went on the ride where you sit on bicycles with E.T. in its basket.

 "My mum told us that he cried all the way round," she said.
 "He loved it so much."